Approximating Pandora's Knapsack via Simple Policies: Introduction

+\paragraph{\textbf{Upper Bound.}} We give an efficient algorithm for computing an ordered set of (job, execution level) pairs that give an $O(\alpha)$-approximation to the utility of the (intractable and highly adaptive) optimal policy (\cref{thm:alpha_approx_policy}).

-Our algorithm formulates an LP (see Eq.~\eqref{eq:phi_t}) for the \mskc\ problem, where the weight of each job $i$ and effort level $j$ corresponds to the profit of executing job $i$ at effort level $j$, and the size is the expected size of the job at effort level $j$.
-In~\citet{dean2008approximating}, an LP formulation of the problem gives an upper bound on the reward of the optimal adaptive policy, which is approximated by the reward of the best non-adaptive policy.
-In our case, the LP is still an upper bound on the optimal profit of an adaptive policy, but this upper bound can be a factor $\alpha$ away (see \Cref{sec:LP_gap} for an example).
-We show that there exists a non-adaptive set of contracts that yields an $O(\alpha)$-approximation to the LP's value.
+Our algorithm formulates an LP for the \mskc\ problem where each pair \((i,j)\) has weight equal to the utility from executing job \(i\) at execution level \(j\), and size equal to the expected size of job \(i\) at execution level \(j\).
+In~\citet{dean2008approximating}, a similar LP upper-bounds the utility of the optimal adaptive policy and can be approximated via the best non-adaptive policy.
+In our setting, the LP remains an upper bound on the optimal adaptive utility, but it may be a factor $\Omega(\alpha)$ away (see \Cref{sec:LP_gap}).
+We show that some non-adaptive ordered set of job-level pairs achieves an \(O(\alpha)\)-approximation to the LP value.

-The way in which we construct the set of contracts is the following.
-We first efficiently find a well-structured solution to the LP where each job is taken integrally at up to one effort level, except for at most a single job that can be taken as a convex combination of two effort levels.
-This is done by taking an arbitrary solution of the LP, and then shifting weights along the Pareto curves of jobs in order to iteratively move jobs to be taken integrally, while keeping the same solution value.
-Once we obtain the well-structured solution, we either use a standard bang-per-buck ordering of the jobs selected, or take a single job if its expected profit is larger than a predefined threshold.
-This threshold is set in a way that will (i)~prevent a large loss for the bang-per-buck order in case the IOR parameter $\alpha$ has a large value; and (ii)~ensure a large profit when there's a single job that gives such profit, but might have a low probability of being selected when jobs are executed in the bang-per-buck order.
+We construct this set as follows.
+First, we efficiently obtain a well-structured LP solution in which every job is assigned integrally to at most one execution level, except possibly one job that may be split as a convex combination of two execution levels.
+We start from an arbitrary LP solution and shift weight along each job’s Pareto curve, iteratively making jobs integral while preserving the objective value.
+Given the resulting solution, we either apply the standard bang-per-buck ordering to the selected jobs, or take a single job if its expected utility exceeds a fixed threshold.
+The threshold is chosen to balance the potential loss when overflowing and the utility when selecting a high-utility job that is not part of the LP solution.